 Besides riding a good-hair high to social and work success, you can use hair to shape your identity.
-“Because hair is so malleable, it can give women a feeling of control over their bodies which they don’t otherwise have,” says Viren Swami, Ph.D., psychologist at the University of Westminster in London, and YouBeauty Attraction Expert.
+“Because hair is so malleable, it can give women a feeling of control over their bodies that they don’t otherwise have,” says Viren Swami, Ph.D., psychologist at the University of Westminster in London and YouBeauty Attraction Expert.

 Indeed, women have used hair to relay messages about who they are, and where they fit into their culture for centuries.
 Roman women powdered their hair with gold dust to convey wealth and decorated it with luxe accessories like gold hairnets and ivory pins.
 Marie Antoinette’s tall, ornate wigs indicated status and power (the term “bigwig” comes from 17th century England when wig size distinguished the upper class from the riffraff: Men of importance wore larger wigs and were called bigwigs).